ahmedbatty/ESPNCricInfo-BallByBall/README.md

 - In the terminal, run: `python3 ball_by_ball.py`

 ### Future Work
-- Save ball by ball data in csv or json.
 - Allow command line arguments rather than changing the code everytime for giving path to an html page.
 - Scrape data from the webpage without downloading the webpage. (need to check possibility)